 Autopilot

-Let AI plan, write and schedule a brand's social posts on its own — grounded in your content, planned weeks ahead, and held for your approval by default.
+Let AI plan, write and schedule a brand's social posts on its own — written from that brand's own knowledge, planned weeks ahead, and held for your approval by default.

 What Autopilot Does

 Autopilot runs per brand.
-It analyzes the brand's AI knowledge into themes, plans posting slots on the days and times you pick, and pre-generates full posts — captions, hashtags, image, first comment — over a rolling horizon (14 days by default), topping the queue up daily.
+It automatically builds a pool of content units from the brand's own knowledge — every published knowledge base article, documentation page, Q&A entry, uploaded file, text snippet and website page attached to that brand becomes its own post, as does any sitemap URL you add here.
+It plans posting slots on the days and times you pick and pre-generates full posts — captions, hashtags, image, first comment — over a rolling horizon (14 days by default), topping the queue up daily.
+Nothing to define or curate: the pool syncs itself from whatever is attached under Knowledge (products are deliberately excluded from autonomous posting).
 Every post is checked against everything you've published or queued, so the feed never repeats itself.

 The Setup Wizard

-The first visit to AI Social Posting > Autopilot opens a five-step wizard.
+The first visit to Marketing → AI Social Posting → Autopilot opens a four-step wizard: Intro → Schedule → Options → Review, plus an optional sample post.
 It generates nothing until you say so.

 Set the schedule